Diacouw/Gemini-Ai/README.md

-!!!!-- Thats Need Vpn For This Api If In You Country Gemini Is Filter --!!!!
+!!!!-- Thats Need Vpn For The Api If In Your Country Gemini Is Filter --!!!!